anis-byanjankar/dtmf-decoder-2/README.md

 Code license: [GNU Lesser GPL](http://www.gnu.org/licenses/lgpl.html).

-It was created for Android 2.2.3 (Froyo) Imported into android studio and tested successfully on android 6.
+It was created for Android 2.2.3 (Froyo) Imported into android studio and tested successfully on android 29.

-The project is no longer maintained.